-I don’t like Calvinist theologian James White at all, but at least he’s willing to defend the moral teachings of the Bible against the woke identity politics that is taking over Christian churches.
-About a week ago, he tweeted something very controversial (see above), and got into a lot of hot water with fake Christians.
+I don’t like Calvinist theologian James White very much, but at least he’s willing to defend the moral teachings of the Bible against the woke identity politics that is taking over Christian churches.
+A few months ago he tweeted something very controversial (see above), and got into a lot of hot water with fake Christians.
 In this post, I’ll explain why he is right.

 So, as you can see above, James is concerned that black women are having so many abortions, and he thinks that the solution to this is to encourage black women to take the Bible’s advice on sexual morality.
 Shocking, I know.